Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Relative eta invariant and a gluing formula in the invertible case

-\begin{example} Let $\calD=D+\Psi$, where $\Psi$ is a self-adjoint bundle map on $E$. $\calD$ is called a \emph{Callias-type operator} if roughly speaking, $\calD^2-D^2$ is a bundle map which has a uniformly positive lower bound outside a compact subset.
+\begin{example} Let $\calD=D+\Psi$, where $D$ is a compatible Dirac operator and $\Psi\in\End(E)$ is a self-adjoint bundle map. $\calD$ is called a \emph{Callias-type operator} if roughly speaking, $\calD^2-D^2$ is a bundle map which has a uniformly positive lower bound outside a compact subset.
 In this case, by choosing a suitable potential $\Psi$ which satisfies certain growth condition, one can make $\calD$ a Dirac--Schr\"odinger operator. \end{example}